How much does it cost?

 You receive a bill presented electronically to your online bank account and you just accept it.
 All the data concerning your payment is already complete.
 Log on to your online bank to register for e-invoicing.

 Bill monthly/annually by post.

 SULF membership fee is SEK 270 per month. including income insurance.
 Here you can see how the membership fees are used .
 Overall costs of premises, staff and It is distributed among the different categories.

 Academic careers bring a variety of employment conditions so SULF has chosen to reduce its membership fees for doctoral students or members who are on a scholarship.

 Reduced fees also apply to members who have been unemployed for a such a short time that they aren´t covered by unemployment insurance.
 If you have a dual membership you can’t have reduced fees.

 - Work abroad without paid position from Sweden (except members who have access to guest membership in Canada, Irland, Great Britain, Denmark, Norway or Finland for a period no longer than 2 years

-- Unemployed members who have not been members long enough to qualify for compensation from the unemployment insurance fund (A-kassa) or the SULF income insurance.
+- Unemployed members who have not been members long enough to qualify for compensation from the unemployment insurance fund (A-kassa).